Skip to content

 Business-to-business (B2B) credit management is simply credit management carried out by most businesses that work primarily with other businesses.

-The categories of B2B and business-to-consumer (B2C) are useful.
+However, the categories of B2B and business-to-consumer (B2C) are useful.
 The highlight important differences between working with other businesses and consumers.

 4 Questions to evaluate your credit management process